THOMPSON PUBLIC SCHOOLS

 The Marianapolis Preparatory School on Chase Road on Thompson Hill was established in 1931 by the Marian Fathers.

-There are a variety of colleges and universities within a thirty-five mile radius of the town.
+a variety of colleges and universities within a thirty-five mile radius of the town.

 Quinebaug Valley Community College in Danielson is a two-year college offering a number of degree and non-degree programs for area residents.